reswitched/libtransistor/README.md

 # libtransistor
 [![Build Status](https://travis-ci.org/reswitched/libtransistor.svg?branch=master)](https://travis-ci.org/reswitched/libtransistor)

 Libtransistor is a userland library for the Nintendo Switch.
-Currently, binaries can only be run under [Mephisto](https://github.com/reswitched/Mephisto).
+Currently, binaries can only be run under [Mephisto](https://github.com/reswitched/Mephisto) or with pegaswitch with ACE on 3.0.0.

 ## Building